State Civil Services jobs: A Respected Path to Government Leadership in India

 - Implementing state tax policies.

-- Monitoring excise and GST collections.
+- They monitor excise and GST collections.

-- Conducting financial audits of public offices.
+- They conduct financial audits of public offices.

-This service focuses on empowering rural governance through the Panchayati Raj system.
-Officers often serve as Block Development Officers (BDO) or District Development Officers.
+Officers are employed as Block Development Officers (BDO) or District Development Officers.

 Key Responsibilities:

-- Planning and executing rural welfare schemes.
+- They need to plan and execute rural welfare schemes.

-- Monitoring self-help groups and Gram Panchayats.
+- They have to monitor self-help groups and Gram Panchayats.

-- Coordinating sanitation, drinking water.
+- Coordinating sanitation and drinking water.

 Education, Health, and Welfare Services